Midge Ure: Slik (1972–1977)

-Rich Kids
+Rich Kids (1977)

 By October 1977, Ure had left PVC2 to join former Sex Pistol bass guitarist Glen Matlock in Rich Kids.
 He moved to London and soon found himself immersed in a scene he had previously only read about in the pages of the NME.
 Musical tensions within the band led to Ure's departure.
 Having acquired a Yamaha CS50 synthesiser, Ure – alongside bandmate Rusty Egan – wanted to integrate the new instrument into the band's sound.
 With Glen Matlock and Steve New preferring to remain with the traditional guitars and drums approach, the band broke up.

-In January 2010, Rich Kids reformed, for one night only, for a benefit concert for guitarist Stella Nova who was fighting terminal cancer (and who died on 24 May 2010).
+In January 2010, Rich Kids reformed, for one night only, for a benefit concert for former Rich Kids guitarist Steve New, going then by the name Stella Nova, who was fighting terminal cancer (and who died on 24 May 2010).
 Although it had been over 30 years since they played together, the press reports praised the gig, which included energetic performances of "Ghosts of Princes in Towers" and "Hung on You".
 Rich Kids were joined onstage by Mick Jones of the Clash and Gary Kemp of Spandau Ballet.
 Ure also played an acoustic set of Ultravox and Visage songs.

 In February 2016, it was announced that Rich Kids would reform for a joint headline show with the Professionals at London's O2 Shepherd's Bush Empire.
+The show was later rescheduled (due to building work at the Empire) to the O2 Islington Academy on Thu 23 June 2016, and went ahead as rescheduled, with Ure singing and playing guitar.

-Visage
+Visage (1978–1979)

 In 1978, Egan and Ure formed Visage with lead vocalist Steve Strange, and utilised their new synthesiser when they recorded a cover of the Zager and Evans classic "In the Year 2525" for promotional purposes.
-The line-up was expanded in 1979 with the addition of Magazine members Dave Formula, John McGeoch and Barry Adamson, and Ultravox keyboardist Billy Currie, and the band signed briefly to Radar Records for the release of their first single "Tar".
-Egan and Ure also formed the short-lived band the Misfits, whose career was curtailed by an approach from Thin Lizzy.
-Though Visage's first single was unsuccessful, they signed a recording contract with Polydor Records in 1980; their second single, "Fade to Grey", became a hit.
+The line-up was expanded in 1979 with the addition of Magazine members Dave Formula, John McGeoch and Barry Adamson, and Ultravox keyboardist Billy Currie, and the band signed briefly to Radar Records for the release of their first single "Tar" in November 1979.
+The single failed to chart, but the band managed to secure a deal with Polydor Records, the following year.
+In November 1980 their second single, "Fade to Grey", became a hit-single (making the top ten in the UK and topping the chart in several other countries), and was quickly followed by the release of their self-titled debut album which was also a chart success.